walteryu/e63-final/06_graph_analysis.md

-### Graph Analysis of Commute Time with Spark and Neo4J
+### Graph Analysis of Commute Time with Spark and GraphX

-Spark and Neo4J were used for graph analysis as follows:
+Spark and GraphX were used for graph analysis as follows:

 1. Create nodes, relations and graph between data
 2. Analyze graph and subgraphs